sablier-labs/docs/docs/solana/02-deployment-addresses.md

 :::important

-Our SolSab programs adhere to the best practices for Solana development, which includes being upgradeable.
+SolSab programs adhere to the best practices for Solana development, which includes being upgradeable.

 :::